TheVeryStarlk/TheVeryStarlk/README.md

 My favorite game is Minecraft as you can probably tell by the fact that most of my repositories are in a way or other related to it.
 But I also enjoy writing desktop apps, some Web APIs, and other projects that I happen to find interesting!

-You can find me in the C# Discord.
+You can find me in the C# Discord community.
 I don't use X that much.

 Feel free to explore my repositories.
 My personal favorites are pinned below this text block.